Cockenzie power station: Cruise ship terminal

 In the 1990s, leading maritime expert Professor Alf Baird was hired by ScottishPower to investigate the case for a £30 million marine terminal to replace Cockenzie Power Station that would bring the world’s biggest cruise ship companies to the East Lothian community.
 Cockenzie was said to be the "optimal" site for a port because it has little tidal movement, strong rail links and room for expansion.
 While ships can already dock at Leith, Rosyth and Hound Point, these locations are thought to lack the necessary infrastructure to cater for large cruise liners.
 As of 19 June 2013, Scottish Power was considering the cruise project.

 In May 2015 Cockenzie Development Company Ltd (CDC) proposed a significant development for the power station site.
 Based around the hub of the first purpose built cruise terminal on mainland Scotland, the development could expand to incorporate a cruise terminal, retail centre, visitor centre, eco village and industrial/business park.
 CDC expect the facility to attract around 200 ships per annum, bringing in around 500,000 visitors a year to Scotland, to create around 2,000 jobs directly, with others created indirectly, and to boost demand for Scottish products.
 Visitors are expected to generate £100m for the Scottish economy.
 The servicing of the cruise ships could generate a further £10m spend on local skills and produce.
 The scheme was still under discussion in 2019.

+The substation for the Phase 1A extension to the Seagreen Offshore Wind Farm will be located on the site.